South Downs Way, looking toward Beachy Head

 Day 4: South Harting to Houghton Bridge

-The first of two 20+ mile days on our route, we knew this would be a challenge.
-With Lauren’s blisters starting to mount up, the bus stop beside the amusingly-named Cocking turnoff at the seven mile mark was looking like a make-or-break point for her before we even set off at 8 am.
+The first of two 20+ mile sections on our route, we knew today would be a challenge.
+With Lauren’s blisters starting to mount up, the bus stop beside the Cocking turnoff at the seven mile mark was looking like a make-or-break point for her before we even set off at 8 a.m.

-The pub offered a packed lunch option, and we gladly took it — there were no food options on the trail today, and we sure as hell weren’t going to be detouring!
+The pub offered a packed lunch option, and we gladly took it: there were no food options on the trail today, and we sure as hell weren’t going to be adding extra distance by detouring!

 Before the tough stuff started, though, the first couple of hours of walking were some of the best so far.
 The climb out of South Harting started with a lovely section of forest, then opened up into spectacular views as we wandered up toward Beacon Hill.
 No, we hadn’t done a loop — there are two hills of that name on the South Downs Way.
 Because of course there are.